Is becoming a locomotive engineer right for me?

 How to become a Locomotive Engineer

 Becoming a locomotive engineer involves a combination of education, training, and on-the-job experience.
-Here are the general steps you can follow to pursue a career as a locomotive engineer:
+Here's a general guide on how to pursue a career as a locomotive engineer: